Our Team

 -

 Viviana is one of the founding mothers of Finding Hope for FRRS1L organization.
-She currently serves on the board, and as Co-President.
+She currently serves on the board, and as Vice President.
 She is married and the mother of three children, including two under the age of 15 months, and Arturo who has FRRS1L genetic disorder.
 In addition to being a full time mom and care giver, she is putting her combined 10 years of experience in Finance and start-up Operations to work to build and expand Finding Hope for FRRS1L.
 Her dream is to find a cure for FRRS1L and bring hope to families around the world who have children who suffer from this heartbreaking disorder.

 -